-The American Tax Reform Act of December 2012 has changed the focus of estate planning.
-U.S. estate tax avoidance may seem less important to many as the federal tax exemption is now $5,000,000.00.
+The American Tax Reform Act of December 2012 has changed the focus of estate planning and the Tax Cuts and Jobs Act, which became effective in 2018 has underscored that change of focus.
+U.S. estate tax avoidance may seem less important to many as the federal tax exemption is now $11,400,000.00.
 However, state estate tax avoidance is still an issue that should be addressed.
 Massachusetts exempts only $1,000,000.00 from its estate tax - and it taxes not only Massachusetts residents, but also residents of other state who own real estate in Massachusetts.

 Asset protection is now a major factor in estate planning.
 That is, protecting your assets, and protecting the inheritance you leave your heirs from potential creditors they may encounter.
 "Divorce proofing" your children's inheritance has become a concern in modern America, and is addressed in contemporary planning.